FTBWorld/Dating-Backend/README.md

 - Fill out your own dating profile
 - Upload a profile picture to AWS S3
 - View other profiles (when logged in)
-- Right swipe and left swipe on other users
+- A user can like other users
 - See a list of your matches